 How can knowing my personality type help me get along better with other people?

 Myers and Briggs created the MBTI assessment because they wanted to help people understand themselves and others better and appreciate the differences between them.
 When you take the MBTI assessment and review your results, you learn that there are different ways of interacting with others, taking in information, making decisions, and organizing one’s life.
-That information can help you better understand your friends, co-workers, and
+That information can help you better understand your friends and co-workers.

 For more information on the Myers-Briggs type indicator, visit the official website